Frequently Asked Questions

 Biology

-Pando is an aspen tree, species Populus temuloides.
+Pando is an aspen tree, species Populus tremuloides Michx.

 Does Pando have one trunk, like a tree in my yard?

-No. Pando is made up of over 40,000 branches that at first glance, look like individual tree trunks, but are in fact genetically identical parts of a single tree connected by a massive root system.
+No. Pando is made up of over 40,000 ramets, (aka branches or trunks) that at first glance, look like individual tree trunks, but are in fact, genetically identical parts of a single tree connected by a massive root system.

 I've often heard Pando is a "clone" tree?
 What does that mean?

-When we say Pando is a “clone” tree, it simply means that Pando reproduces by self-replicating.
-That is, each new part is genetically identical to the next.
+When we say Pando is a “clone” tree, it simply means that Pando reproduces itself by self-replicating, also known as vegetative reproduction.
+Each new part is genetically identical to the next.

 Because Pando is a clone, does that mean it is not a single tree?